OGResearch-Workshops/banco-central-do-brasil---iris/setup.md

 ## Overview of requirements/dependencies

-* Matlab R2019b or later
+* Matlab R2019b or later (assumed to be installed already on your computer, or assumed to be accessible over the network)

 * Git, a version control system